scikit-learn/enhancement_proposals/slep020/proposal.rst

 Currently, scikit-learn's governance document [2]_ requires an enhancement proposal to make any changes to the governance document.
 In this SLEP, we propose simplifying the process by allowing governance changes through GitHub Pull Requests.
+Once the authors are happy with the state of the Pull Request, they can call for a vote on the mailing list.
+No changes are allowed until the vote is closed.
 A Pull Request approval will count as a positive vote, and a "Request Changes" review will count as a negative vote.
-Once the authors are happy with the state of the Pull Request, they can call for a vote on the mailing list.
-The voting period starts when it's announced on the mailing list.
 The voting period will remain one month as stated in the current Governance and Decision-Making Document [2]_.

 Discussion
 ----------